Davante Adams, J.C. Jackson and the NFL’s other top franchise tag candidates

 If the Cardinals want to try and push one more year before Kyler Murray’s contract balloons, bringing back a 32-year-old Jones who still has some juice left without giving him a long-term deal makes sense. — Jess Root, Cards Wire

-The Seahawks need to re-sign free safety Quandre Diggs after he had an All-Pro caliber kind of season that ended with a broken leg.
-Franchise tagging him would send the wrong message.
+Free safety Quandre Diggs seems like an obvious answer.
+However, franchise tagging him after he had an All-Pro caliber kind of season that ended with a broken leg would send the wrong message.
 Seattle also needs to re-sign left tackle Duane Brown, defensive tackle Al Woods and running back Rashaad Penny, to name a few other important starters who are about to become free agents.
 It’s not hard to imagine Reed being the odd man out, especially since the team needs to sign a big name edge defender to boost their pass rush as well.
 Reed’s reps should push back and argue that he was one of the NFL’s best cover cornerbacks in 2021 (he was).
 That could lead to a stalemate ending in a franchise tag. — Tim Weaver, Seahawks Wire

 1